 Maple syrup isn't just for pancakes.
 We use it to sweeten recipes instead of brown sugar, going with a three-fourths cup for every cup of sugar you'd typically use.

-This switch results in slightly moister baked goods.
-Our cookies came out with a rich depth of flavor; it’s a trade we’d make any day.
+This switch results in slightly moister baked goods (with a toasted, woody sweetness).
+Our cookies came out with a rich depth of flavor; it's a trade we'd make any day.

-For those curious about digging deeper into maple syrup and its alternatives, have a gander at exploring natural sweeteners like maple syrup.
-This guide was a key player in our baking adventures.
+For those curious about digging deeper into maple syrup and its alternatives, have a gander at exploring natural sweeteners like maple syrup; malt syrup alternatives for baking.

 6 - Honey

-Honey’s the go-to, folks.
+Honey's the go-to, folks (a viscous sweetener made by bees from floral nectar).
 We swap it cup for cup with brown sugar, but keep it real at about three-fourths of the amount.

 7 - Molasses